DISTRELEC EMEA

 Neutral surfaces, deliberate state colour.

-Neutrals carry SKU strings without dulling numerals; success and error carry equal weight so no one hunts for state.
+Neutrals carry SKU strings without dulling numerals; success and error states carry equal visual weight so no one hunts for feedback.
 Every swatch had a job.

 WORDMARK